-Despite Trump’s claims, mail voting ensured smooth election
+States cite smooth election, despite Trump’s baseless claims

 On Monday, Attorney General William Barr authorized federal prosecutors across the U.S. to probe “substantial allegations” of voting irregularities.

-The groundless claims pushed by Trump and his allies about voting and ballot counting have only intensified since The Associated Press and other news organizations called the race Saturday for Democrat Joe Biden, who leads in both the popular vote and in the Electoral College.
+The groundless claims pushed by Trump and his allies about voting and ballot counting have only intensified since The Associated Press and other news organizations called the race Saturday for Biden, who leads in both the popular vote and in the Electoral College.

 Among the many lawsuits filed since Election Day is one in Nevada by the Trump campaign alleging voter fraud.
 Without explanation, Trump tweeted that the state is “turning out to be a cesspool of Fake Votes.”

-Nevada Attorney General Aaron Ford, a Democrat, called the suit “a hail Mary” intended to “undermine the confidence in this election.”
+In Iowa, Secretary of State Paul Pate, a Republican, ordered all counties in the state to double-check results after a data entry error was discovered in one precinct.

-“When they can’t stop you from voting, they try to stop your vote from counting,” he said.
+“These human errors are unfortunate and frustrating, but the system is working,” he said.

-On Monday, Georgia’s two U.S. senators, both Trump supporters facing close runoff elections that could determine who controls the Senate next year, called on the state’s top election official, a fellow Republican, to resign over unspecified claims of election mismanagement.
+On Monday, Georgia’s two U.S. senators, both Trump supporters facing close runoff elections that could determine which party controls the Senate next year, called on the state’s top election official, a fellow Republican, to resign over unspecified claims of election mismanagement.

 The official, Secretary of State Brad Raffensperger, said he would not step down and assured the public there had been no widespread problems.